 You Have to be Physically Fit

 Some might imagine swinging from great heights or hiking a mountain as the only way to bond with teammates, but that’s simply not the case.
-There’s no need to exert yourself past your limits just to enjoy a team building event.
-What’s most important to making a team building experience effective and enjoyable is making sure it caters to the specific needs of your company.
+There’s no need to exert yourself past your limits just to enjoy a team event.
+What’s most important to make a team experience effective and enjoyable is making sure it caters to the specific needs of your company.
 One size doesn’t fit all and there are plenty of easy team building options available that don’t require having to break a sweat.

 They’re Not Effective

 While the immediate aftereffects of a team building event may seem fleeting, it’s not true that it doesn’t have any impact on your team.
 The change may seem subtle, but even a single bonding event is proven to break down barriers in terms of trust.
 To be most effective, however, team building events should not be far between.
 Even the smallest attempt at bringing your team together can have large effects on your team’s dynamic and success.

 Still not convinced?
 Here’s another cool example for you!

 Don’t believe all of the assumptions made about the millennial generation.
 The workforce has seen quite an uptick in millennial employment, and with such an invasion has come a cultural shift in its importance.
 Studies found that millennial employees place high-value work culture and see team building activities as a great method of employee retention (read more on how to keep millennials tuned in to team building in our recent blog post).
 Don’t look the other way when it comes to catering to younger employees, especially if you don’t want high turnover in your employment.
 They value the professional relationships they can create during these events more than you may think.